JarkkoPar/Utility_AI/README.md

 There are also a number of specialized sensor nodes to accomodate 2D and 3D visibility queries, distance and angle calculations, etc.

+---- This section contains information about a feature under development `DEV` ----

+The included Node Query System (NQS) can be used to "find the best node for the job".
+It is a set of nodes for scoring and filtering nodes or node groups.
+It works with anything that has been derived from the Node-class.
+While this feature is still in development, the intended uses within a game are for example:
+ * Scoring and filtering cover points
+ * Scoring and prioritizing targets
+ * Scoring movement targets or tiles
+And pretty much any other use case where you have a set of nodes and want to select the best or top N of the nodes based on some evaluation criteria.

+---- End of section about a feature under development `DEV` ----

 ## How to use the nodes